 Why Cable Quality Matters

-Voldt® treats the charging cable as a high-frequency transmission line rather than a simple power carrier.
+Voldt® treats the EV charging cable as a high-frequency transmission line rather than a simple power carrier.
 The transition to ISO 15118 makes the electrical properties of the Control Pilot and Protective Earth lines important for data integrity.

 Signal-to-Noise Ratio and Attenuation